 Homemade Garam Masala:

-In this recipe, I use the popular Indian spice-blend, called garam masala, for flavoring the lamb, as well as the rice.
+In this recipe and many Indian food recipes, I use the popular Indian spice-blend, called garam masala, for flavoring the lamb, as well as the rice.
 I like to make my own garam masala blend.
 It takes under 15 minutes to make enough to last me a month, and the end results are so worth the little effort.
 If you have the time to make yours at home too, try this easy recipe for Homemade Garam Masala.

 Making Fried Onions for Lamb Dum Biryani

 I feel that fried onions are a huge contributor of flavor in any Biryani.
 I mostly make it them at home, but that takes a bit of time.
 When I’m short on time, I use store-bought fried onions from Trader Joe’s, and those work great for Biryani.
 When I am preparing them at home, I use one of these two ways: